 Getting a degree in Psychology opens doors to work in many different fields.
 Psychologists can work in various capacities in the field of Human Services, Criminal Justice, Marketing, Business, and others, or they can work independently.

 Psychology is a growing field that is increasingly needed in many different areas of business and human services.
 Areas of study include neuroscience, human development, personality theory, learning, memory and cognition, psychotherapy, emotion, sensation and perception, interpersonal relationships, personal adjustment, and abnormal behavior.

 The Bureau of Labor Statistics recently ranked the 20 fastest-growing occupations in America, and Industrial-Organizational Psychologists is #1, with a median pay of $83,580 a year and a growth rate of 53% between now and 2022.

 This growth rate is higher than every other occupation.
 The mid-career salary for psychologists is $60,700.00, according to Payscale.
-If you are interested in human behavior, what motivates people, their fears, hopes, and desires, and want to help individuals in their lives, and businesses in their workplace environment, a degree in psychology will equip you for this kind of career.
+If you are interested in human behavior, what motivates people, their fears, hopes, and desires, and want to help in people's lives, a degree in psychology will equip you for this kind of career.

 According to Payscale, nurses are considered to be the #1 occupation that changes the world.
 An online degree in nursing involves taking hard and soft science classes, which include a range of topics such as chemistry, anatomy, psychology, biology, and sociology classes, all designed to prepare nurses for treating and caring for their patients.